Leo the Lion (MGM): Parodies

-The Leo the Lion logo had been parodied in many films and television programs.

 Monty Python's film And Now for Something Completely Different (1971) parodied MGM's logo with a croaking frog in place of the lion.
 The Goodies episodes "Gender Education" and "The Movies" parodied the logo with a blanket obscured man and a chicken respectively taking the lion's place.

 The logo for MTM Enterprises used on its television shows, including The Mary Tyler Moore Show, The Bob Newhart Show and others, parodied the Leo the Lion logo with its colophon, at the very end of the program.
 In place of Leo was Mimsie the Cat, who meowed at the end of each show.
 The ribbon over the kitten's head read "MTM" instead of "Ars Gratia Artis."
 On the later Newhart show, Mimsie's voice was replaced by Bob Newhart meowing in his trademark deadpan style at the end of each episode, except for the 1982 pilot (which used the standard version), and the 1990 finale, (which was replaced by the Darryls yelling "QUIET!!", which was their only line of dialogue during the shows run).
-For other MTM shows, Mimsie would wear an appropriate costume: a policeman's cap for Hill Street Blues, a "Sherlock Holmes" deerstalker cap and pipe for Remington Steeleand a surgical mask and scrubs for St. Elsewhere.
-Mimsie "flatlined" following the final episode of St. Elsewhere in 1988.
+For other MTM shows, Mimsie would wear an appropriate costume: a policeman's cap for Hill Street Blues, surgical scrubs and mask for St. Elsewhere, a "Shelock Holmes" deerstalker cap and pipe for Remington Steele, etc.

-MGM made the first of several spoofs of their own logo for the first Marx Brothers MGM film, A Night at the Opera (1935).
-Jackie appears in the opening credits for the actual film, but the trailer for the film shows an unknown lion that looks similar to Tanner, followed by Groucho, then Chico, roaring inside of the film circle, with the sound of the real lion being heard, and then Harpo doing the same, but silently.
+MGM made their first of several spoofs of their own logo for the first Marx Brothers MGM film, A Night at the Opera (1935).
+Jackie appears in the opening credits for the actual film, but the trailer for the film shows an unknown lion that appears to be Tanner, followed by Groucho, then Chico, roaring inside of the film circle, with the sound of the actual lion being heard, and then Harpo doing the same, but silently.
 (Harpo then honks his horn instead of roaring again.)

-This parody was originally intended to open the actual film, but MGM mogul Louis B. Mayer felt the spoof would "cheapen" the studio's respected trademark.
+The Big Parade of Comedy (1964), a retrospective of MGM comedy films, opens with Leo roaring while "out to lunch" behind a pulled-down shade, with an animated protestor in his mouth.